SoftwareAG/c8y-docs/content/microservice-sdk/microservices-best-practices.md

 ---

-The following list is a collection of best practices you should take into consideration before you start developing and deploying microservices.
+The following list is a collection of best practices you should take into consideration before you start developing and deploying microservices on top of Cumulocity IoT.

 #### Cumulocity IoT Microservice SDK

 Whenever possible, use the Cumulocity IoT Microservice SDK as it builds a lot of functionality.
 It is fully open source and can be extended as required.
+See the relevant chapters of this guide for further instructions.

-#### Disk I/O
+#### Disk I/O and local disk

 Do not use a local disk, store everything in Cumulocity IoT.
 You do not have a guaranteed amount of bandwidth for disk I/O and also not guaranteed capacity.

-#### Local disk usage

-Avoid writing to local disk (it is ephemeral anyway).
-We do not guarantee for any I/O bandwidth.

 #### Liveness probes

-Liveness probes should also be exposed to Kubernetes, only a health endpoint is not sufficient.
+Liveness probes should be exposed to Kubernetes as well, just a health endpoint is not sufficient.
 Moreover, take special attention to implement liveness probes properly.
 Kubernetes will restart or undeploy the service if the liveness probe is not reliable.
-Never ched 3rd parties in the liveness probe - this can prevent the service from working.
+Never check 3rd parties in the liveness probe - this can prevent the service from working.

 #### Network traffic